b-trachsell/Kirlilar_Trachsell/README.md

 # Coffee Vs. Tea
  This is a simple one page site that debates which is better between coffee and tea

+## Getting started
+ Clone this to the location of your choice and open the HTML file in a web browser like chrome

 ## Prerequisites
  Any web browser like Chrome, or safari